sjyun0507/sjyun0507/README.md

 <div align="left" style="font-size: 16px; line-height: 1.6">

-With a background in banking, English education, and logistics, I have cultivated strong problem-solving and communication skills that now enhance my approach to software development.
-Transitioning into full-stack development, I have built projects such as a Smart Parking System, Cafe Kiosk, and Movie Reservation System, applying technologies like React, Java, Spring Boot, and MariaDB.
-My English major also enables me to collaborate effectively in global teams and access diverse technical resources.
-I am preparing for a Full-Stack Developer role, where I aim to design user-friendly interfaces and build reliable backend systems that improve both user experience and business efficiency.
+With professional experience in **banking, education, and global logistics**, I bring strong problem-solving and communication skills into software development.
+I specialize in **full-stack development** with React, Spring Boot, and MariaDB, focusing on building **user-friendly interfaces** and **reliable backend systems**.
+My background as an English major also enables me to collaborate smoothly in international teams and access diverse technical resources.
+I am preparing for a **Full-Stack Developer role**, aiming to deliver solutions that enhance both user experience and business efficiency.

 </div>